 Your internal communication software should include both direct communication with employees and access to information employees might need in order to perform their job responsibilities effectively.
 You might find, for example, that customer service employees benefit from access to a list of potential solutions to some of the most common problems faced by their team.

-Not only does internal communications ensure that employees have the right information on hand, it helps set the tone of each day’s business interactions and the company’s culture as a whole.
-Your employees will see a big difference in a communication that invites them to join in finding a solution versus one that hands down management’s ideal solution with little room for negotiation or discussion.
-Internal communication will also focus naturally on the things that matter most to the company: for example, if your focus is on meeting goals at any cost, you may send out more communication about those goals than anything else.
+Internal communication focuses naturally on the things that matter most to the company.
+For example, if your focus is on meeting goals at any cost, you may send out more communication about those goals than anything else.
 On the other hand, if your focus is on creating an excellent environment and a great place for employees to work, your employees will notice that in your internal communications, too.

 General information sharing is a natural function of internal communication.
 When serious issues arise, however, internal communication becomes even more important.